How to Turn a Square Bum Into a Round One: From Flat to Fabulous

 How to do it:

-• Set a cable pulley at the lowest setting and attach an ankle cuff attachment.
+• Set the cable pulley to the bottom weight and attach the ankle cuff.

-• Choose an appropriate weight on the selectorized machine and wrap the cuff around your left ankle while facing the machine.
+• Hook the cuff around your left ankle and face the machine.

-• Take a step back from the machine, bend forward, and grab the pulley for support.
+• Take a step back, bend at the hips holding onto the pulley for support.

-• Raise your heel towards the ceiling by hinging at your hips without bending your knee.
+• Raise your heel up by pushing your hips back, keeping your knee straight.

 11. Machine Hip Abduction